Applied Science at Embry-Riddle's Prescott Campus

 - Eagle Undergrad’s Research on ‘Space Mice’ Tops National Conference

-There is no better place to study applied research than a highly technological university that houses state-of-the-art facilities and modern labs.
+There is no better place to study applied science than our highly technological Prescott Campus, which houses state-of-the-art facilities and modern labs.

 Prescott, AZ Campus